MizzleDK/Mizuu/README.md

 Dependencies
 ------------

 Mizuu uses a number of third-party libraries, which are all included in the lib folder of this repo.

-Additionally, you'll need StickyGridHeaders in your workspace, as Mizuu uses it as a reference: https://github.com/TonicArtos/StickyGridHeaders
+Additionally, you'll need StickyGridHeaders in your workspace, as Mizuu uses it as a reference for the version on the master branch.
+It has been removed in the dev branch, and won't be required in the future.
+Here's the link: https://github.com/TonicArtos/StickyGridHeaders

 Contributing
 ------------